andreistoica12/twitter-analysis-gui/README.md

 The pipeline may be of use to both researchers who appreciate alternative views on data or practitioners who would like to develop machine-learning algorithms to, for instance, predict user behaviour within social media networks or classify tweets based on their documented lineage.

-This project is part of the author's Master's Thesis in Computing Science at the Unviversity of Groningen (**[MSc Thesis - Andrei Stoica](https://drive.google.com/file/d/1ccP7dii6qer1SMckYH1lcJBKOZKcyoOX/view?usp=sharing)**).
+This project is part of the author's Master's Thesis in Computing Science at the University of Groningen (**[MSc Thesis - Andrei Stoica](https://drive.google.com/file/d/1ccP7dii6qer1SMckYH1lcJBKOZKcyoOX/view?usp=sharing)**).
 If you want to read the report, please send me an access request.

 ## Prerequisites